johnli25/johnli25.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a second-year grad student at the University of Illinois at Urbana-Champaign (UIUC) studying Computer engineering.
+I'm currently a second-year grad student at the University of Illinois at Urbana-Champaign (UIUC) studying Computer Engineering.
 My research interests lie in internet of things (IoT), distributed/real-time systems, computer vision, and machine learning.